MoumitaBasu/faq-chatbot/README.md

 {
   "answer": "I am an FAQ chatbot here to assist you with common questions."
 }

+## NLP Pipeline & Intelligence:
+FAQ Matching: User queries are semantically matched against faqs.json using vector embeddings for high-accuracy lookup.

+Intent Detection: NLP classifies whether the message is a greeting, question, or fallback.

+Text Preprocessing: Stop-word removal, lemmatization, normalization.

+Sentiment & Entity Extraction (optional): For enhancing response tone or personalization.

+Contextual GPT: GPT is used when no FAQ match is found, with recent conversation history sent as context.

 ## Database:
 The project uses SQLite to store conversation history.
 The table conversation_history contains the following columns: